iiiw/espanso-package-licenses/README.md

 ## Triggers and Licenses

-The triggers are `:l<ID>` and `:lh<ID>`, for the license text and the license header, respectively.
-The `:lhc<ID>` trigger additionally wraps the header in a C-style block comment. `ID` is a shortened version of the [SPDX short identifier](https://spdx.org/licenses/).
+The triggers are `:l<ID>` and `:lh<ID>`, for license text and header.
+The `:lhc<ID>` trigger additionally wraps the header in a C-style block comment.

-Here is a list of the included licenses with their triggers.
-The licenses are retrieved from the [SPDX license list data repository](https://github.com/spdx/license-list-data).
-The selection is based on <https://opensource.org/licenses>.
-If you need more, please file an issue.
+`ID` is an abbreviation of the [SPDX short identifier](https://spdx.org/licenses/).

+The selection of licenses is based on <https://opensource.org/licenses>.
+They are retrieved from the [SPDX license list data repository](https://github.com/spdx/license-list-data).
+Please file an issue, if you need other licenses.

 | Full Name                                       | SPDX Identifier   | ID   | Trigger (Text) | Trigger (Header)  |